zalo/TetSim/README.md

       <img src="https://img.shields.io/github/license/zalo/TetSim" title="License: Apache V2"></a>-->  <!-- No idea what license this should be! -->
 </p>

-Simulate Tetrahedral FEM Models in your browser in real-time!
+Simulate Tetrahedral FEM Models in your browser in real-time using the GPU!

 ![Gif of TetSim in action](./TetSimDemo.gif)